dissemin/dissemin/doc/sphinx/add_your_own_repository.rst

 Add your own Repository
 =======================

-Dissemin not just detects papers behind a paywall, it offers solutions to liberate them.
+Dissemin not just detects papers behind paywalls, it offers solutions to liberate them.
 To achieve this goal with few effort for scientists, they can directly upload a publication into an open repository.
 Near the big repositories Zenodo and HAL, they can deposit publications in institutional repositories.
 This and the following pages will give you some information at hand how you can add your institutional repository to Dissemin.